spiral/docs/docs/en/cookbook/console-validation.md

-# Console command input validation
+# Cookbook — Console command input validation

 The `spiral/filters` is a powerful component for filtering and validating input data.
 It allows you to create filters that can be used to map and validate input data from various sources, such as HTTP requests, gRPC requests and console